Edward Simpson (forger): Biography

 Edward Simpson was born in 1815 in the village of Sleights in North Yorkshire.
 At a young age he became apprenticed to local geologist and historian George Young, working first as a fossil collector before entering the world of forgery in 1843.
-The first of Edward Simpson's many aliases, and his first venture into forgery, is believed to have come about when he met a Mr Dotchon in Whitby.
+The first of Simpson's many aliases, and his first venture into forgery, is believed to have come about when he met a Mr Dotchon in Whitby.
 Dotchon showed Simpson his first flint arrow head and asked if he could copy it.
-Thus, Flint Jack was born.

-In 1846, Jack began drinking heavily and is quoted as saying: "In this year, I took to drinking; the worst job yet.
+In 1846, Simpson began drinking heavily and is quoted as saying: "In this year, I took to drinking; the worst job yet.
 Till then, I was always possessed of five pounds.
 I have since been in utter poverty, and frequently in great misery and want."

-Recent work has suggested that the antiquarian biographies of Edward Simpson may be based on misinformation provided by Simpson himself.
+Recent work has suggested that the antiquarian biographies of Flint Jack may be based on misinformation provided by Simpson himself.

 Forgeries

 Replica flint tools made by Simpson were sold nationally and have entered into the collections of several regional and national museums.
-As well as flints and fossils, Jack made and sold fake ancient British and Roman urns.
+As well as flints and fossils, Simpson made and sold fake ancient British and Roman urns.
 He initially used Bridlington clay but, finding the cliffs of Bridlington Bay unsuitable, moved to Stainton Dale, between Whitby and Scarborough.
-He travelled, on foot, for many miles selling his 'collections' that he claimed had been found on the Yorkshire moors.
+He travelled on foot for many miles selling his 'collections', which he claimed had been found on the Yorkshire moors.
 He is also reported to have successfully sold a genuine-looking Roman breastplate (pectorale) in Malton, made out of an old tea-tray and fashioned on his own body.